In any homeowners’ association (HOA), even simple maintenance tasks can help create a community that feels safe, cared for, and well-managed.

 LeadSimple

 While LeadSimple is primarily a lead management tool, it offers features that can help HOA managers with HOA maintenance scheduling.
 The platform allows you to track work orders, manage tasks, and stay on top of communication with contractors and service providers.
-LeadSimple’s task management capabilities help get work orders completed on time and makes it possible for you to provide real-time updates to residents and vendors alike.
+LeadSimple’s task management capabilities help get work orders completed on time and enables automated, timely updates to residents and vendors about work orders, with frequent two-way syncing and tracked communications.

 Buildium